ts-rest/ts-rest/.changeset/funny-taxis-brush.md

 '@ts-rest/nest': minor
 ---

-Allow TsRestException to be handled by NestJS exception filters
+feat: `@ts-rest/nest` allow TsRestException to be handled by NestJS exception filters